 - 1) Need to Access Confidential Information or Personal Information.
 Contractor agrees to release Confidential Information and Personal Information only to the individuals who need to access such information to complete work under the Agreement.
 Contractor must ensure individuals properly handle and secure Confidential Information and Personal Information from unauthorized use or Disclosure, including signed nondisclosure agreements and security awareness training as described in this Section and Section I, Security Awareness Training, below. - 2) Maintain Current List of Individual Employees.
 Contractor must maintain a current list, and keep past versions of it, of all individuals who have access to Confidential Information or Personal Information and the dates each individual has access.
 Contractor must remove individuals who are no longer employed or no longer have access to Confidential Information or Personal Information and add individuals who are subsequently granted access. - 3) Nondisclosure Agreement.
 Contractor must ensure all individuals who will have access to Confidential Information or Personal Information are provided a copy of, and comply with, these special terms and conditions.
 Contractor must ensure that individuals sign a nondisclosure agreement provided by the Energy Commission before being provided access to Confidential Information or Personal Information.
-The nondisclosure agreement includes maintaining the security of Confidential Information and Personal Information to others; using Confidential Information and Personal Information to others; using Confidential Information and Personal Information of any unauthorized release of Confidential Information or Personal Information; etc. - 4) Copy of Nondisclosure Agreement.
-Contractor must provide a copy of each signed nondisclosure agreement to the Energy Commission's Commission Agreement Manager. - J. Security Awareness Training.
+The nondisclosure agreement includes maintaining the security of Confidential Information and Personal Information; not disclosing Confidential Information or Personal Information to others; using Confidential Information and Personal Information only for the scope of work in support of the Agreement; providing written notification of any unauthorized release of Confidential Information or Personal Information; destruction of Confidential Information and Personal Information; etc. - Copy of Nondisclosure Agreement.
+Contractor must provide a copy of each signed nondisclosure agreement to the Energy Commission's Commission Agreement Manager. - I. Security Awareness Training.
 Contractor must ensure that all individuals who will have access to Confidential Information or Personal Information take security awareness training before being given access to Confidential Information or Personal Information and then annually thereafter until this Agreement ends for any reason, including termination, or the individual no longer has access, possession, use, or control of Confidential Information or Personal Information.
-The training must include, at a minimum, the following topics: password protection; malware, social engineering, phishing, social media, privacy awareness, acceptable use, and data protection (data collection, storage, transmission, use, disclosure, and destruction).
-Before Contractor allows any individual access to Confidential Information or Personal Information or Manager a copy of that individual's training certificate.
+The training must include, at a minimum, the following topics: password protection; malware, social engineering, phishing, social media, privacy awareness, acceptable use, and data protection (data collection, storage, transmission, use, disclosure and destruction).
+Before Contractor allows any individual access to Confidential Information or Personal Information, Contractor must provide to the Commission Agreement Manager a copy of that individual's training certificate. - J. Security Incident.